apereo/cas/cas-server-documentation/installation/Ignite-Ticket-Registry.md

 ## Distributed Cache
 Distributed caches are recommended for HA architectures since they offer fault tolerance in the ticket storage subsystem.
-The registry maintains service tickets and ticket-granting tickets in two separate caches, so that:

-* Ticket Granting Tickets remain valid for a long time, replicated asynchronously
-* Service Tickets are short lived and must be replicated right away because the requests to validate them may very likely arrive at different CAS cluster nodes

 Enable the registry via: